esyede/rakit/packages/docs/data/strings.md

 ### Str::cuid()

-This method generates a CUID, a collision-resistant id that is also sortable by creation time:
+Generates a CUID, a collision-resistant id that is also sortable by creation time:

 ```php